 - Climax Boss: Beelzebub; a bloated, wingless fly monster covered in Combat Tentacles, and the source of the poisonous mist that created the other monsters.

 - Post-Climax Confrontation: While escaping from the island, you get attacked by Robert, whose corpse has reanimated and mutated into a grotesque insect-human hybrid.

 - Cut-and-Paste Environments: To make it ridiculous, the game repeats half way in.

-- End Game Results Screen: One of the ways to discover what your bonus objectives were for the level you just finished!
+- End Game Results Screen: There's a results screen at the end of every level.
+These screens are the only place to learn what the bonus objectives were for the level that you just finished!

 - Escort Mission: Subverted.
 The one level that has it is short enough to not be a problem, and the AI partner appears to be invincible either.
 The only issue is making sure they do follow you.

 - Exactly What It Says on the Tin: The can of bug spray kills bugs.
 Especially ants.
 And yes, it works.

 - Fanservice: The Amazonian lizard women are portrayed this way (at first).
 Upon introduction the cutscene introduces the enemy type descending on Ray from the mist focused on their bodies slowing panning up revealing the stature and figure of a beach babe...